 You can speed up the decomposition of grass clippings by turning them into compost.
 This is the best way to recycle your lawn waste and add nutrients to the soil.

-The process for making grass clipping compost is simple, but it does take some time.
+The process of making grass-clipping compost is simple, but it does take some time.
 The process can speed up by shredding the grass clippings before adding them to your compost bin or pile.
 Shredded clippings will break down faster because they have more surface area exposed to air and moisture than whole clippings.

 Compost them with Greens